Commercial dispute resolution

 Tham Lijing’s practice focuses on five core areas: commercial dispute resolution; civil fraud; international trade and commodities; trusts disputes; unjust enrichment and restitution.
-He typically acts as lead counsel but also as a member of a team in the largest or most complex commercial disputes.
-He is at home in court or in arbitration.
+He is at home in court and arbitration.

 He is familiar with the demands and nuances of international dispute resolution.
-For example, as lead counsel he has advised a Venezuelan state-owned entity on its trading disputes with regional parties; the Sarawak Government; a major Australian pharmaceutical corporation against an Indian drug manufacturer; and the Cambodian operations of an international luxury hotel chain.
+For example, as lead counsel he has advised a Venezuelan state-owned entity on its trading disputes with regional parties; Middle Eastern investment funds; a major Australian pharmaceutical corporation against an Indian drug manufacturer; and a distributor of a major Chinese baijiu brand.

 A “lawyer’s lawyer” (Straits Times, 2021), he has a reputation for the creative spark.
 Instructing solicitors have said his arguments “turned my head inside out” (2020), while clients have noted that he “makes the most complicated legal and factual issues appear simple, and then delivers his advice in a crisp, clear and precise manner” (2017).

 Lijing has an extensive commercial disputes practice, typically claims involving allegations of fraud, illegality, or breach of fiduciary duties.
 Apart from being instructed to appear in hearings, he is also brought on in the middle of proceedings to advise on strategy and pleadings.
 Recent cases include:

-- Instructed in a High Court trial involving cross-claims arising out of a share-purchase agreement, amounting approximately to $2.5m.
-This case arose out of a joint venture in China between the parties.
-Had initially been instructed to argue the appeal against summary judgment and succeeded on the basis of an equitable set-off: Mah Sau Cheong v Ng Koon Yee Mickey (2020)
+- Instructed in the trial and appeal involving cross-claims arising out of a share-purchase agreement, amounting approximately to $2.5m.
+This case arose out of a joint venture in China between the parties: SGHC(A) 33.

 Lijing has been instructed in claims that involve allegations of fraud and dishonesty.
 He has also advised and acted in the initial investigations and subsequent asset tracing stages.
 Key matters include: